-Our Understanding Glaucoma guide is accredited by the Royal College of Ophthalmologists, and is designed to give you a detailed understanding of your eye condition and helpful advice on next steps.
+Our Understanding Glaucoma guide is accredited by the Royal College of Ophthalmologists, and is designed to give you a detailed understanding of your eye condition.

-You can also download our full guide on glaucoma as Word document (61.5KB)
+You can also download our full guide on glaucoma in Word.

 All treatment for glaucoma aims to lower your eye pressure to prevent damage to your optic nerve and your sight.